KDCinfo/too-much-time/readme.md

   *To try to fix the issue*; try going to another tab, and then returning to the tab expected to start a timer.

+### #9 - Contact / Support

+If you have a bug or feature request, please feel free to [submit a new issue on GitHub](https://github.com/KDCinfo/too-much-time/issues).
+Feel free to [submit Pull Requests](https://github.com/KDCinfo/too-much-time/pulls) for consideration as well.If you need to contact me directly, you can use [the contact form on my portfolio site](https://kdcinfo.com/?contact).

-#### Open Source
+### #10 - Open Source

 As with my first two Chrome extensions, the code is open source and available on GitHub.
 If you come across a bug, feel free to look at the code, and see if you can find a fix.
 I'm also open to Pull Requests and possibly even contributors.

-### #9 - Contact / Support

-If you have a bug or feature request, please feel free to [submit a new issue on GitHub](https://github.com/KDCinfo/too-much-time/issues).
-Feel free to [submit Pull Requests](https://github.com/KDCinfo/too-much-time/pulls) for consideration as well.If you need to contact me directly, you can use [the contact form on my portfolio site](https://kdcinfo.com/?contact).

-### Ancillary and Miscellaneous
+### #11 - Ancillary and Miscellaneous

 *Chrome Web Store Permissions Information*